-1. Set your heart and mind to love, help and serve your mate, so that life is better for him or her.
+Help and serve your mate, so that life is better for him or her.
 Check your motives.
 Make sure that you are not doing this selfishly; that you are not trying to get your own needs met or trying to manipulate him or her to do what you want.
 Do everything you do out of love for that other person.
 If your spouse is not treating you in a loving way, but you keep loving them and treating them tenderly, your behavior will convict them, and show them a better way.

-2. Do things together.
 Spend time together.
 Have a real relationship.
 Find something you both enjoy doing, and make sure you’re doing it together regularly.

-3. Confront your mate if he or she is doing something that is unloving.* In love, tell your spouse what you want and need from him or her.
+Don’t be afraid to confront your mate if he or she is doing something that is unloving.* In love, tell your spouse what you want and need from him or her.
 Don’t let fear stop you.
 Be open about how you feel.
 Assume the best about your mate.
 Start from the belief that your spouse doesn’t realize that he or she is being selfish or hurting you.

-4. Forgive and ask for forgiveness.
 This will probably be necessary many times each day.
 Try to keep your communication open and honest and clear.
 When misunderstandings and disagreements occur, do your best to clear them up in a calm, rational manner.
 If you keep the love flowing from your side, the odds of this happening will be much better.

-5. Honor, trust and expect the best from your mate.
 Communication will be good and helpful if you honor and trust each other.

-6. Read lots of books about marriage.
 In my opinion, the best books are based on biblical principles, because they have a solid, time-tested foundation.
 Don’t be afraid or embarrassed to get counseling when you need it.

 I hope you find these tips helpful.
 If you keep love as your main motivation for all that you do, you will be more likely to be able to live out these ideals.